AdobeDocs/campaign-web.en/help/v8/workflows/workflow-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_workflow_settings_segmentation"
 >title="Segmentation settings"
 >abstract="In this section, you can select the targeting dimension to target profiles in the workflow, and choose to keep the worklow results between two executions.
-This option should be used for testing purposes only and must never be enabled in a production workflow.
+This option should be used for testing purposes only and must never be enabled in a production workflow."

 * **[!UICONTROL Targeting dimension]**: Select the targeting dimension to use to target profiles: recipients, contract beneficiaries, operator, subscribers, etc.
 * **[!UICONTROL Keep the result of interim populations between two executions]**: By default, only the working tables of the last execution of the workflow are kept.
 Working tables from previous executions are purged by a technical workflow, which runs on a daily basis.